 A personal banker is someone that knows the details of your business’ needs, helps you separate personal and business accounts and also helps your business manage its money better.
 Whether you are a sole proprietor, business with employees or an entrepreneur, knowing how to manage your money is a must.
 A business needs a budget just as much as a family needs a budget.
 Every dollar spent should be spent on necessities, increasing efficiency and reinvesting into the business.
 A personal banker can help you and your business stay organized, notify you of issues with deposits or withdrawals and keep you informed of alternative programs that may aid your business’ finances.

 Banking in today’s world is mostly digital.
 This means that it should no longer take more than 24-hours for a deposit or withdrawal to be processed.
 The faster your bank approves transactions, the better the financial records your business will be.
 If a major customer pays a large invoice, it should not take more than a business day – two at the most, to show as available.

 7. No ATM Fees

 Business accounts should not be subjected to ATM fees.
 Most businesses do not use ATM machines as it is, but some do require cash for specific vendors or executive petty cash expenses.
-If there are ATM fees associated with the account, ask about other options without the fees or keep track of ATM fees so you can deduct those fees on business tax returns.
+If there are ATM fees associated with the account, ask about other options without the fees or keep track of ATM fees so you can deduct those fees on business tax returns at free efiling time.